ymunemasa/data-tutorials/tutorials/hortonworks/learning-ropes-apache-nifi-tutorial-series/learning-ropes-nifi-tutorial2.md

 ### RouteOnAttribute

 1\.
-Add the EvaluateJsonPath processor onto the NiFi graph.
+Add the RouteOnAttribute processor onto the NiFi graph.
 Connect EvaluateJsonPath to RouteOnAttribute processor.
 When the Create Connection window appears, select **matched** checkbox.
-Click Apply.
+Click Add.

 2\.
 Open RouteOnAttribute configure properties tab and click on **New property** button to add `RouteNearbyNeighborhoods` to property name and insert its NiFi expression value listed in **Table 3**.